-- 1. When an accused appears before the Judicial Administrator, the University Hearing Board, the University Review Board, or other University officials acting in a judicial capacity, the accused has the right to counsel or to advice advised and accompanied at every stage by an individual of the accused's choice.
-The Such counsel or advisor for the accused may be any member of the University community or general public, but shall not be a witness.
-The counsel may participate fully and, except for the Judicial Codes Counselor, shall not normally participate in a hearing in the capacity of counsel.
-However, for suspension or dismissal to be imposed, such counsel or advisor must have had a reasonable opportunity to participate fully in the hearings. - 2.
-The accused shall have the right to act as his or her own counsel.
+1. When an accused appears before the Judicial Administrator, the University Hearing Board, the University Review Board, or other University officials acting in a judicial capacity, the accused has the right to be advised and accompanied at every stage by an individual of the accused's choice.
+Such counsel or advisor for the accused may be any member of the University community or general public, but shall not be a witness and, except for the Judicial Counselor. shall not normally hearing in Codes participate in a the capacity of counsel.
+However, for suspension or dismissal to be imposed, such counsel or advisor must have had a reasonable opportunity to participate fully in the hearings.

+2. The accused shall have the right to act as his or her own counsel.